hahoanghao1985/AI_CHATBOT/README.md

 - Context compression for optimal performance
 - ChromaDB vector storage with rich metadata
 - Support for multiple file formats and web URLs
+- Static file serving for the web interface with voice capabilities

 ## Structure
 ```